conformationalensembles/conformationalensembles.github.io/index.md

 This meeting is organized by [Altos Labs](https://www.altoslabs.com/) and the [Quantitative Biosciences Institute](https://qbi.ucsf.edu/).
 <br>
 <br>
 The workshop will take place on June 17th/18th at Altos Labs.
+Please head to the [information tab](/information) for more details.

 Please head to the [registration tab](/register) to register.